 With respect to subject matter, I create windows into other worlds that reflect, like a fractal, the complexity of the detail therein.
 I draw from a variety of sources: religion, wine, literature, mysticism, esoterica, mathematics, geometry, photography, always looking to go where there is darkness and no map, with a focus less on what is behind the veil, but rather on the veil itself.

 Brooklyn was born in 1977 in Winnipeg, MB.
 He put himself through law school, received his formal Call to the Bar, and then left the legal profession to pursue a track of intensive, independent study in the arts, which included drawing, portraiture, painting, and sculpture.
 His time in the legal world instilled in him a deep sense of professionalism and a fanatical eye for detail, qualities apparent in all of his work.

 Later, Brooklyn engaged in an intensive course of wine study, receiving his Sommelier diploma in 2010.
 Again, the experience left an indelible mark on his artworks, now imbued with the concepts of terroir, vintage variation, and fine craftsmanship.

-He currently has work in private collections across Canada.
+He currently has work in private collections across Canada and the United States.